-San Francisco architect Malcolm Davis operates out of a two-story building in the Mission district that once served as the carriage house of the San Francisco mayor in the 1870s.
+San Francisco architect Malcolm Davis (a member of the Remodelista Architect/Designer Directory) operates out of a two-story building in the Mission district that once served as the carriage house of the San Francisco mayor in the 1870s.
 When Davis purchased the property a few years ago, it was in a state of disrepair; Davis stripped the building to its studs and opened up the upper level to provide office space for his practice (downstairs, his partner Thomas Lackey runs the Stable Café).
-"I like to save structures and reuse them," he says.
+“I like to save structures and reuse them,” he says.
 Davis is also a collector of objects and sculptural curiosities, which he unearths at flea markets, on nature walks, and during his travels.
 To see more of his design work, go to Malcolm Davis Architecture.

 Above: Davis’ office is located on the second floor of the Stable Cafe.